Protect the Future of Your Business with Risk Analysis

 This is the first step of conducting risk analysis.
 During this step, situations that pose a risk to your business are identified.
 Think of how damaging this risk can prove to be for your business.

 If you decide to take a risk, consider your goals and what rewards can come out of taking the risk.
 Remember, risks will differ based on your industry, location, and business.

 With a list of potential business risks identified, you can now put them in the document.
 It’s important to weigh the effect of every risk.
-Consider the possible damage the risk may cause, and how hard would it be to recover.
+Consider the possible damage the risk may cause and how hard it would be to recover.
 Perhaps, setting up a scoring system will be your best bet—this is where you’ll classify your risks (mild, severe, or anything in between).